Smart Growth Tools

 - Flood Resilience Checklist – Checklist to help communities determine whether they are prepared for a flood.

-- Building Resilient States: A Framework for Agencies Exit – Framework and policy options developed through the Governors' Institute on Community Design that can help states build their resilience to natural disasters.
+- Building Resilient States: A Framework for Agencies – Framework and policy options developed through the Governors' Institute on Community Design that can help states build their resilience to natural disasters.

 - Framework for Creating a Smart Growth Economic Development Strategy: A Tool for Small Cities and Towns – Step-by-step guide to building a place-based economic development strategy.
 It is intended for small and mid-sized cities, particularly those that have limited population growth, areas of disinvestment, and/or a struggling economy.